Innovation at ACC | Harnessing the Power of Big Data in Cardiovascular Disease

 - Rumsfeld JS, Joynt KE, Maddox TM.
 Nat Rev Cardiol 2016;13:350-9.

 - Raghupathi W, Raghupathi V. Health Inf Sci Syst 2014;2:3.

 - Sudlow C, Gallacher J, Allen N, et al. PLoS Med 2015;12:e1001779.

 - Gaziano JM, Concato J, Brophy M, et al. J Clin Epidemiol 2016;70:214-23.

 - Bhavnani SP, Parakh K, Atreja A, et al. J Am Coll Cardiol 2017;70:2696-2718.

 - Krumholz HM, Waldstreicher J. N Engl J Med 2016;375:403-5.

 - Taichman DB, Backus J, Baethge C, et al. N Engl J Med 2016;374:384-6.

-Keywords: ACC Publications, Cardiology Magazine, American Heart Association, Myocardial Infarction, Translational Medical Research, Quality Improvement, Public Health, Electrocardiography, Information Storage and Retrieval, Electronic Health Records, Genomics, Patient-Centered Care, Demography, Biological Markers, Phenotype, Patient Care Team, Health Services Research, Health Care Costs, Risk Factors, Quality Improvement, Registries
+Keywords: ACC Publications, Cardiology Magazine, American Heart Association, Myocardial Infarction, Translational Medical Research, Quality Improvement, Public Health, Electrocardiography, Information Storage and Retrieval, Electronic Health Records, Genomics, Patient-Centered Care, Demography, Biomarkers, Phenotype, Patient Care Team, Health Services Research, Health Care Costs, Risk Factors, Quality Improvement, Registries

 < Back to Listings